jamilurrahman12/proxmox/README.md

 **For dns-01 challenges:**

 Need to use a DNS challenge plugin.
-You can configure plugins over the web interface under **Datacenter -> ACME**.
-Then add a new challenge plugin.
+You can configure plugins over the web interface under **Datacenter -> ACME** by adding a new challenge plugin.
 In my case, it is cPanel DNS.

 <img width="549" height="245" alt="image" src="https://github.com/user-attachments/assets/84fcc83c-fe97-4021-a656-6b1aaa99fca8" />